 - Access Pass users must be accompanied by an adult carer.

 - The maximum number of accompanying guests (including the carer) is three.

 - Only one Access Pass will be issued per day.

-- The Access Pass can be used for a maximum of three times per attraction.
+- The Access Pass can be used for a maximum of 10 times across our ride attractions.

 - The Access Pass can be used once for any advertised Meet and Greet opportunity.

-- The Access Pass is for the sole use of the person who has difficulty queuing who can be accompanied by the number of group members shown on the Access Pass.
+- The Access Pass is for the sole use of the person who has difficulty queuing who can be accompanied by a maximum of three people (one of these must be an adult carer).

 - The Access Pass does not guarantee immediate access and users may be asked to wait to allow others to access the attraction.